A woman smiled wide and was dressed warmly, ready to take part in her first Milwaukee Dancing Grannies parade on November 21, 2021.

 Tamara Durand wrote she was “so excited” for her parade debut with the group, she said in a Facebook post.

-The sixth victim was identified as Jackson Sparks, 8, according to his family's GoFundMe page.
-"This afternoon, our dear Jackson has sadly succumbed to his injuries and passed away," an update posted to the page said Tuesday.
+The sixth victim was identified as Jackson Sparks, 8, according to his family’s GoFundMe page.
+“This afternoon, our dear Jackson has sadly succumbed to his injuries and passed away,” an update posted to the page said days after the attack.

-At least 16 children were admitted to the Children's Hospital of Wisconsin.
-Two were released Monday, the hospital said in a statement, and three were released Wednesday.
+At least 16 children were admitted to the Children’s Hospital of Wisconsin.
+Two were released that Monday, the hospital said in a statement, and three were released that Wednesday.

-Prosecutors formally charged Darrell Brooks with five counts of first-degree intentional homicide.
-Brooks may face an additional charge in the sixth death, officials said.
+Prosecutors formally charged Darrell Brooks with six counts of first-degree intentional homicide.

 The Milwaukee Dancing Grannies: Virginia Sorenson, Leanna Owen, Tamara Durand

-The Milwaukee Dancing Grannies shared an update on Tuesday morning, posting photos of three of the members who died in the Waukesha parade incident.
+The Milwaukee Dancing Grannies shared an update two days after the parade, posting photos of three of the members who died.

 “Our hearts are heavy over the loss of our grannies and volunteer.
 Our injured grannies are in stable condition with one being released from the hospital Monday,” the group wrote on Facebook.